+Description:

-Description: Russian and autumn olive are large, multi-stemmed shrubs that can reach upwards of 20 feet in height.
+Russian and autumn olive are large, multi-stemmed shrubs that can reach upwards of 20 feet in height.
 Their most distinctive characteristic is a dusting of silvery scales covering young stems, leaves, flowers and fruit.
 Small yellow or white flowers become edible fruits in late summer and fall, which are red in autumn olive and orange in Russian olive.

-Leslie J. Mehrhoff, U. of Connecticut www.forestryimages.org Habitat:
+Leslie J. Mehrhoff, Univ. of Connecticut

+Habitat:

 Both species are found along streams, fields, roadsides, sparse woodlands, disturbed sites and open areas.
 Russian olive does particularly well in sandy floodplains.
 Neither species does well in densely forested areas.

-Biology and Spread: Both species are spread by birds and other wildlife that feed on the fruit.
+Biology and Spread:

+Both species are spread by birds and other wildlife that feed on the fruit.
 These shrubs grow rapidly and are able to produce fruit as early as three years of age.

+Ecological Threat:

-Ecological Threat: These shrubs are highly competitive against native species, shading out shorter plants.
+These shrubs are highly competitive against native species, shading out shorter plants.
 Their nitrogen-fixing capabilities may adversely affect the nitrogen cycle of native communities that depend on infertile soils.
 Although Russian and autumn olive provide a plentiful source of berries for birds, their fruits are actually quite low in nutrients.
 Ecologists have found that bird species richness is higher in riparian areas dominated by native vegetation.

+Kelly Sitch, DCNR -BOF

-Leslie J. Mehrhoff, U. of Connecticut www.forestryimages.org How to Control this Species:
+How to Control this Species:

+Physical

-Physical Young seedlings can be pulled by hand when the soil is moist enough to ensure complete removal of the root system.
+Young seedlings can be pulled by hand when the soil is moist enough to ensure complete removal of the root system.

 Small saplings can be pulled sufficiently with a weed wrench.
 Larger individuals can be cut at ground level or girdled.

-Cutting is an initial control measure and should be followed by herbicidal treatment to prevent re-sprouting.
+Cutting is an initial control measure and should be followed by herbicide treatment to prevent re-sprouting.

+Chemical

+Use a systemic herbicide, such as triclopyr.
+Glyphosate is not an effective chemical to control Russian and autumn olive.

+Herbicide should be applied immediately to cut stumps to prevent regeneration.
+It can also be applied to girdle wounds or directly to the lower bark using the basal bark method.

 Look-A-Likes: